Police in Moscow detained over 130 people during protests | Politics

 Police in Moscow detained over 130 people during protests

 Police in Moscow detained over 130 people during a protest against the constitutional reform that allows President Vladimir Putin to remain in power until 2036.
-Moscow police said Thursday they detained 132 protesters.
+Moscow police said Thursday they detained 139 protesters and charged 62 of them with violating protest regulations.
 The OVD-Info rights group that monitors arrests and detentions in Russia puts the figure at 147.

 Several hundred people gathered in central Moscow on Wednesday to rally and leave signatures on a petition contesting the results of a nationwide vote on a set of constitutional amendments that extend Putin's rule, redistribute executive powers within the government, prioritize Russian law over international law and outlaw same-sex marriage.
 The changes elicited a lot of criticism, and so did the week-long vote organized in the midst of the coronavirus outbreak, with independent observers and media outlets reporting numerous violations and incidents of suspected rigging.